canonical/repo-policy-compliance/README.md

 policies:

-* `target_branch_protection`: That the branch targeted by a pull request has protection enabled, requires reviews by the code owner, stale reviews are dismissed, that rules cannot be bypassed and that signed commits are required.
+* `target_branch_protection`: That the branch targeted by a pull request has protection enabled, stale reviews are dismissed, that rules cannot be bypassed and that signed commits are required.
 * `source_branch_protection`: That the branch containing the commits to be merged has protections enabled and requires signed commits.
 Additionally, all commits on the branch and not on the target branch must be signed.
 Not